-Cluster stitch is all in the name – we’re taking several stitches and clustering them together to turn them into a single stitch.
-A common cluster stitch is the 4-stitch double crochet cluster, which is what is demonstrated by Corrina Ferguson in this video lesson.
+Cluster stitch is all in the name—several stitches are clustered together to turn them into one single stitch.
+A common cluster stitch is the four-stitch double crochet cluster, which will be demonstrated by Corrina Ferguson in this video lesson.

-To work the cluster, double crochet stitches are created up until the final step and then worked all together at the end to complete the stitch.
-Corrina follows these steps to work the 4-stitch double crochet cluster:
+To work the cluster stitch, double crochet stitches are created up until the final step and then worked all together at the end to complete the stitch.
+Corrina follows these steps to work the four-stitch double crochet cluster:

 - Yarn over, insert hook into next stitch, yarn over and pull through the stitch (3 loops on hook)

 - Yarn over and pull through two loops on hook (2 loops on hook)

 - Repeat steps 1 & 2 three more times, working into the next stitch; each completion of step 2 will add another loop to the hook (5 loops total)